 Effective July 1, 2017, we adopted ASU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, which amended the definition of a business to be an integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing a return in the form of dividends, lower costs, or other economic benefits directly to investors or other owners, members, or participants.
 In order to be considered a business, the three elements of inputs, processes and outputs must be present.
 In a business acquisition, if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets, the integrated set of assets and activities acquired is not considered a business.
-We began using this guidance in analyzing acquisitions that are determined to be asset acquisitions as opposed to business combinations, however during the third and fourth quarters of 2017 there was no material impact on our consolidated financial statements.
+We began using this guidance in analyzing acquisitions and disposals in the third quarter of 2017.
+This amendment may impact the allocation of purchase price in future acquisitions that are determined to be asset acquisitions as opposed to business combinations, however during the third and fourth quarters of 2017 there was no material impact on our consolidated financial statements.